 Prevention is always the most effective remedy and it is the only way to defend against unpleasant odors.
 This is why it is important to implement some simple tips and tricks.

 - Remember to store the food in airtight containers, better if transparent, so you can see the contents.
 In this way, not only will you avoid bad smells, but you will preserve food in the best way.
 It would be ideal to put a label near the container with date and content, so that you don’t forget the leftovers in the fridge for days.

 - Check the state of conservation of fruit and vegetables to prevent them from spoiling and buy fresh meat and fish and eat them as soon as they are bought.
 If it is not possible, freeze them immediately after purchase.

 - At least once a month clean the gaskets of the refrigerator.
 It is there that the bacteria that create the bad smell nest.

 - Keep the refrigerator at a suitable temperature following the instructions of your appliance.

 - Do not leave the refrigerator door open for too long

 - Carefully pack the meats that should not come into contact with other food products.

 - Never put hot products in the refrigerator.
 This increases the internal temperature of the appliance and in addition to requiring greater energy consumption, it allows some bacteria to work safely before the refrigerator returns to an adequate temperature.

-Loved our blog on How To Clean A Refrigerator That Smells?
+Loved our blog on How To Clean A Refrigerator?
 Do share it with your friends on Facebook, Twitter, and Instagram.